What should your next fitness goal be? Take the quiz.

 Is It Normal to Feel Tired After Eating?

-No need to be alarmed: It’s totally human to feel sleepy after eating sometimes, particularly if you’ve eaten certain foods (like some of the picks mentioned earlier).
-Remember, “it might not be the food that you are eating, it might be other factors that are contributing to your sleepy feelings post-meal, such as not eating enough or frequently throughout the day; eating a larger, heavier meal than normal; not sleeping enough at night; or being stressed out,” Ehsani says.
+Remember, though, that other factors can contribute, too, such as not eating enough or frequently throughout the day; eating a larger, heavier meal than normal; not sleeping enough at night; or being stressed out, according to Ehsani.

-When to Talk to Your Doctor or a Dietitian
+When to Talk to a Healthcare Provider

 Tell your doctor about your symptoms.
-They may do blood work to try to pinpoint any nutrient deficiencies.
+They may suggest blood work to try to pinpoint any nutrient deficiencies.
 If your healthcare practitioner recommends diving deeper into the food side, ask for a referral to a dietitian, who will likely ask detailed questions about what you typically eat per day and how much you eat and then provide personalized solutions, Ehsani says.

 The Takeaway